stsurya/Docker/Day-1/Docker.md

 separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.

-- Docker release March 2013 by Solomon Hykes and Sebastian
+- Docker release March 2013 by Solomon Hykes and Sebastian.
-- Docker is a platform as a service that uses OS-level virtualization
+- Docker is a platform as a service that uses OS-level virtualization.
-- Docker is an open-source centralized platform designed to create deploy and run applications
+- Docker is an open-source centralized platform designed to create deploy and run applications.
 - Docker uses a container on the Host OS to run applications.
 It allows applications to use the same host computer rather than creating a whole Virtual OS.
 - We can install Docker on any OS but Docker Engine runs natively on Linux distribution.
 - Docker is written in the Go language.